 Our Voice: Citizen Science for Health Equity

-The Our Voice Initiative empowers community members to drive change in their local environments.
-Using the Discovery Tool mobile app, these “citizen scientists” document features of their communities that impact their ability to lead healthy lives.
+The Our Voice Initiative activates the power of people as change agents to build healthier and more vibrant communities.
+Using the Our Voice Discovery Tool mobile app, local “citizen scientists” document features of their communities that impact their ability to lead healthy lives.
 They then review their own findings, prioritize areas for change, and mobilize to promote improvements that will support community health.

 "We believe firmly that health is a right for everybody, regardless of their circumstances, regardless of where they live.
 We are trying to harness technology to ensure that everybody can live healthy and active lives."

-Dr. Abby C. King, Professor of Health Research & Policy (Epidemiology) and Medicine, leads the Our Voice initiative.
+Dr. Abby C. King, Professor of the Department of Epidemiology & Population Health and of Medicine, leads the Our Voice initiative.
 This brief video was produced as part of the 10th anniversary celebration of the Stanford Center on Longevity.